-- Early isolation/implementation of contact transmission based precautions (TBPs) in a care home setting helps to both control outbreaks and reduce endemic levels of C. difficile.
-An isolation need risk assessment must take place and be documented in the resident's notes. - Any resident with confirmed or suspected C. difficile colonisation or infection sharing a bedroom must be transferred to a single room, ideally with an en-suite facility, as soon as possible after diagnosis or onset of symptoms and no later than the end of the day of diagnosis/symptoms.
+- Early isolation/implementation of contact 'Transmission based precautions' (TBPs) for residents with diarrhoea or loose stools that is not attributable to non-infective underlying causes, helps to both control outbreaks and reduce endemic levels of C. difficile.
+An isolation risk assessment must take place and be documented in the resident's notes. - Any resident with confirmed or suspected C. difficile colonisation or infection sharing a bedroom must be transferred to a single room, ideally with an en-suite facility, as soon as possible after diagnosis or onset of symptoms and no later than the end of the day of diagnosis/symptoms.
 The room they have moved from must be cleaned and disinfected thoroughly. - If the room does not have its own toilet, then a designated commode must be provided and not be used for any other resident.
 A disposable cover or reusable lid should be used when transporting the pan for emptying/cleaning in the sluice room.

 - The procedure for isolation should be clearly explained to residents and visitors. - A notice should be placed on the door with advice to see the person in charge before entering.
-(This may be omitted if it can be assured that all relatives/visitors are made aware of the actions they need to take whilst visiting the resident and when leaving the room.) - The door should be kept closed where possible at all times, except for entry and exit. - Fans, including handheld ones should not be used as they can recirculate the spores in the environment. - When a resident has been diarrhoea free for 48 hours and has passed a formed stool (type 1-4 on the Bristol stool form scale, see Appendix 1), or their bowel habit has returned to their normal type, they are no longer infectious and isolation precautions are no longer required and their room should be deep cleaned and disinfected.
+(This may be omitted if it can be assured that all relatives/visitors are made aware of the actions they need to take whilst visiting the resident and when leaving the room.) - The door should be kept closed where possible at all times, except for entry and exit. - Fans, including handheld ones should not be used as they can recirculate the spores in the environment. - When a resident has been diarrhoea free for 48 hours and has passed a formed stool (type 1-4 on the Bristol stool form scale), or their bowel habit has returned to their normal type, they are no longer infectious and isolation precautions are no longer required and their room should be deep cleaned and disinfected (terminal decontamination).
 A negative stool sample is not required. - Residents who develop diarrhoea following a period of being symptom free, may have been reinfected or relapsed.
 These residents must be isolated immediately and a stool sample sent for C. difficile testing if more than 28 days since the previous toxin positive result.
 If it is within 28 days, a repeat test is not required, but the resident must still be isolated and reviewed by the GP.